Liberty County Courts – A Practical Guide to Court Records and Services

 Liberty County Civil Court Records

-Civil litigation in Liberty County is divided among several courts based on the amount in controversy and the type of dispute.
+Civil litigation in Liberty County is divided among several courts based on the amount in dispute and the type of case involved.

 Jurisdictional breakdown: